nvsnkv/NVs.OccupancySensor/readme.md

 This app uses Serilog to capture logs.
 Please refer to the documentation for [Serilog.Settings.Configuration](https://github.com/serilog/serilog-settings-configuration).
 Startup process gets logged to `startup.ndjson` file in the application working directory.
 Rolling interval is set to 1 day for this log.
 Application will keep last 10 startup.ndjson log files.
 This behaviour is hardcoded.
 #### Version
 * `Version` field in appsettings.json is not actually a setting :) .
 MQTT adapter sends it to Home Assistant as a part of configuration topic.
-It is also used in Swagger as API version.
-* `ApiVersion` defines the version of HTTP API.
-Used to generate OpenAPI Specification.
 ## Building notes
 Thanks to docker, container creation is pretty simple.
 Use `Dockerfile` in the repository root to create an arm32 image.